 Feature – The design follows a large primary door in the center and smaller secondary doors on either side.
 This gate finds its inspiration from European architecture and blends it well with the local style and patterns.

 This is how these gates were placed on the city map.

 - South- Ghat Gate, Sanganeri Gate, New Gate, Ajmeri Gate

 - North-West- Samrat Gate

 While all these gates are bound by a common design of floral motifs and color, each gate is unique in terms of architecture.
-With every passing day, old Havelis and buildings in the walled city are giving way to the new buildings and office complexes.
+With every passing day, Jaipur Havelis in the walled city are giving way to the new buildings and office complexes.
 These gates are great reminders of the rich architectural legacy of yesteryear.
 At the same time, all these gates are part of the history of Jaipur.
 Some write-up mention 7 gates of Jaipur which is incorrect.
 There were 8 city gates in old Jaipur as per the original plan and another one was added in the middle of the twentieth century.
 A good way to explore some of these gates would be on a self-guided free walking tour in Jaipur.
 Check out Free Walking Tour in Jaipur.